-Class/group actions are a new phenomenon in South Africa, and since 2012, a handful of applications have been brought and are pending in the High Courts to advance to the certification process.
-At present, pending group/class actions mostly relate to damages claims by gold miners in silicosis-related matters.
-The Silicosis case will in future play a significant role regarding class actions and will be the main guidance in the absence of legislation to regulate class actions.
-There is also a matter relating to the distribution of bread in the Western Cape resulting from a Competition Commission complaint, where the Competition Commission found the bread industry to be guilty of engaging in anti-competitive conduct.
+Class/group actions are a new phenomenon in South Africa, and since 2012, only a handful of applications for certification have been brought.
+At present, the most important group/class actions relate to occupational health and safety damages claims, for instance, the Silicosis matter.
+The Silicosis case will provide guidance in the absence of legislation to regulate class actions.
+There are also two cases regarding the distribution of bread in the Western Cape, where the Competition Commission found the bread industry guilty of engaging in anti-competitive conduct.
 Applicants approached the courts for the certification of a class and were successful in the Constitutional Court.
-Most of the claims are delictual/tort mass damages claims.
+Most of the claims are delictual/tort damages claims.